-Librarians and others desirous of preserving newsprint and other similarly short-lived papers are confronted with the necessity of treating the paper in such a manner as to render it more resistant to handling and to retard the processes of deterioration as much as possible.
-The mode of treatment must be reasonably low in cost, simple and easy of application.
+Archivists, librarians, and others desirous of preserving fragile documents and newsprint or other similarly fugitive paper are confronted with the necessity of treating the paper in such a manner as to render it more resistant to handling, and to retard the processes of deterioration as much as possible.
+The mode of treatment must be reasonably low in cost, simple, and easy of application.
 In addition to being more stable, it is desirable that the paper after treatment shall not be inordinately increased in bulk and weight.
-Increased bulk is particularly to be avoided as storage space for newspapers is usually at a premium in the average library.
+Increased bulk is particularly to be avoided, as storage space is always at a premium in the average depository.